colinbazzano/learning-python/README.md

     * helpful: python3 -m unittest - allows you to run all tests in the files
     * adding -v, which stands for verbose, will give more information about each test

+    in the sys folder, you will find more testing for a random integer guessing game

 # Other useful things:

     iterable: under the hood, it has the __iter__ function, and can be looped through